Uncovering Leadership Blindspots: Conversations Every HR Leader Should Hear

 Saying Yes, And on Second City Works: Getting to Yes, And

-Finally, I had the chance to appear on Second City Works’ Getting to Yes, And.
+Next, I had the chance to appear on Second City Works’ Getting to Yes, And.
 This conversation centered on the cultural dimensions of blindspots: how they play out in group dynamics, decision-making, and organizational resilience.
 For HR leaders, this is where blindspot awareness becomes culture change.
 By helping leaders see themselves clearly, HR professionals enable organizations to embrace more adaptive, human-centered practices that drive both performance and well-being.

 Why This Matters for HR Leaders

-These three conversations underscored a simple truth: HR leaders are on the front lines of blindspot management.
+These four conversations underscored a simple truth: HR leaders are on the front lines of blindspot management.
 Whether you’re guiding a high-potential manager, reshaping a leadership pipeline, or stewarding culture during times of change, your ability to help others see what they cannot see in themselves is invaluable.

 Blindspotting: How to See What’s Holding You Back as a Leader is my contribution to this dialogue, but the real breakthroughs happen in practice—in the one-on-one coaching sessions, the candid performance reviews, and the brave cultural shifts HR leaders foster every day.